verana-labs/verifiable-trust-vpr-spec/spec.md

 Decentralized trust ecosystems need shared infrastructure to answer a fundamental question: who is authorized to issue, verify, or govern credentials in a given context?
 Without a common registry layer, each ecosystem operates in isolation, trust decisions depend on ad hoc configurations, and there is no interoperable way for Verifiable Services and Verifiable User Agents to resolve the legitimacy of a credential or its issuer.

 The **Verifiable Public Registry (VPR)** is a decentralized "registry of registries" that provides this foundational infrastructure.
-It allows ecosystems to create and manage their own trust registries, define credential schemas with fine-grained permission policies, and assign roles — issuers, verifiers, grantors — through a transparent, on-chain governance model.
+It allows ecosystems to create and manage their own ecosystems, define credential schemas with fine-grained permission policies, and assign roles — issuers, verifiers, grantors — through a transparent, on-chain governance model.

 The VPR exposes a standardized query API that Verifiable Services and Verifiable User Agents use during trust resolution to confirm, in real time, whether a given participant is authorized to perform a specific action under a specific credential schema.
 This is what makes the trust in [Verifiable Trust](https://verana-labs.github.io/verifiable-trust-spec/) actually verifiable.